Gretel - Turn Your LinkedIn Profile into a Job Magnet

 • Recruiters looking for candidates

-• Recruiters screening the applications and resumes for a job you applied to
+• Recruiters screening applications and resumes for a job you applied to

 • Hiring managers, both before or after your interview

-• People considering working for you or for your company
+• Candidates considering working for you or for your company

 • Current and potential clients, vendors and consultants